johannbrehmer/pointers/README.md

 ### Machine learning

+- Some advice on optimizing PyTorch code at [this tweet](https://twitter.com/karpathy/status/1299921324333170689).
-- For experiment management, I recently used [sacred](https://github.com/IDSIA/sacred).
+- For experiment management, I have lately been using [sacred](https://github.com/IDSIA/sacred).
 See [example_repo/experiments/experiment.py](./example_repo/experiments/experiment.py).
 Alternatives I want to try include [MLFlow](https://mlflow.org/), which seems to be more actively developed.
-- Some advice on optimizing PyTorch code at [this tweet](https://twitter.com/karpathy/status/1299921324333170689).
+- [Optuna](https://optuna.readthedocs.io/en/stable/) is my personal favorite hyperparameter scan library.

-### Running on HPC
+### HPC

 - I'm not very knowledgable on this, but my workflow involved synching code between my laptop and the cluster through git and data with rsync.
 - I like to submit jobs arrays (`sbatch --array 0-99 run.sh`, see [example_repo/experiments/hpc/run.sh]).

 ### Visualization

 (I have too strong opinions on this, but here you go...)

 - Colors, line styles etc should be chosen with semantics, accessability, and consistency in mind.
 Lots of good points on choosing discrete color palettes can be found in [Lisa Charlotte Rost's guide](https://blog.datawrapper.de/beautifulcolors/).
-Color maps should be perceptually uniform ones ([this matplotlib doc](https://matplotlib.org/3.3.3/tutorials/colors/colormaps.html) isn't bad as a starting point).
-To pick colors (and check for greyscale representations and accessibility issues), I like [coolors.co](https://coolors.co).
+Color maps should be perceptually uniform, [this matplotlib doc](https://matplotlib.org/3.3.3/tutorials/colors/colormaps.html) is a good starting point).
+- To pick colors (and check for greyscale representations and accessibility issues), I like [coolors.co](https://coolors.co).
+[Palettable](https://jiffyclub.github.io/palettable/) is fun.
 - Figures should have consistent font sizes, roughly matching the paper text size.
-Authors that use small figures with tiny tiny captions are terrible people and eat baby kittens.
+Authors that use small figures with tiny tiny captions are terrible people and eat kittens.
 - Figures should also have consistent margins.
 Don't choose margins automatically through `plt.tight_layout()`, but set them consciously.
 I am partial to square panels inside square canvasses.
-I've been using some (rather ugly) helper functions to achieve that, you can find them in [plot_layout.py](./plot_layout.py).
+I've been using some (rather ugly) helper functions to achieve that, you can find them in [setup_figures.py](./example_repo/experiments/evaluation/setup_figures.py), I'm sure there is a prettier way though.

-### Writing
+### Writing and LaTeX

 - VS Code is great for LaTeX as well.
 - The best citation manager I found so far is [BibDesk](https://bibdesk.sourceforge.io/).
-Unfortunately, it's MacOS only.
+Unfortunately, it's only available for MacOS.
 Mendeley frustrated me because of its poor BibTeX export (so many issues with special characters), JabRef with its performance issues on Mac.

 ### Acknowledgements